Thelma Holt: Career

-From 1977 to 1983, Holt was artistic director at the Round House.
-In 1983, The Round House closed and Thelma Holt joined the Theatre of Comedy as executive producer, where she produced Loot by Joe Orton, directed by Jonathan Lynn and starring Leonard Rossiter.
-(For further information on Holt at both the Open Space and at the Round House, see (Vaulting Ambitions by Jennie Schiele, published in 2004.)
+From 1977 to 1983, Holt was artistic director at the Roundhouse.
+In 1983, The Roundhouse closed and Thelma Holt joined the Theatre of Comedy as executive producer, where she produced Loot by Joe Orton, directed by Jonathan Lynn and starring Leonard Rossiter.
+She is also an Associate Producer at the Royal Shakespeare Company and a patron of the Oxford University Dramatic Society (OUDS).